Why data minimization matters

 We often think of cost as a relatively simple $X per TB ratio.
 However, when calculating the true cost of storage, you also need to look at other dimensions, including:

-• Replication costs.
-Some organizations have clear requirements to replicate data across regions, typically to enable higher availability or disaster recovery.
-If you are replicating critical datasets across different geographical regions, you are effectively duplicating the amount of data stored.
-You should expect to incur additional costs as a result, possibly up to 100%.
+Replication costs - Some organizations have clear requirements to replicate data across regions, typically to improve availability or disaster recovery processes.
+If you’re replicating critical datasets across different geographical regions, you’re effectively doubling the amount of data stored.
+You should expect to incur additional costs as a result, possibly up to 100%

-• Transfer or Egress costs.
-If you transfer data from your storage provider either as part of a business process (where a dataset is sent to another storage provider) or as part of a future migration of all data, you can incur additional costs.
+Transfer or egress costs - If you transfer data from your storage provider, either as part of a business process or as part of a larger data migration, you can incur additional costs.

-• Management costs.
-These could be charged by your provider or indirect costs that your team incur as they action the tasks.
-It covers a broad range of items such as transferring data across tiers of storage (for better cost effectiveness), cloud monitoring to ensure data integrity, security activities (encryption, penetration testing, security architecture changes etc.)
+Management costs - These could be charged by your provider or could come as indirect costs that your team incur as they action data management tasks.
+It covers a broad range of items, including the cost of transferring data across tiers of storage (for better cost effectiveness), cloud monitoring to ensure data integrity, security activities (encryption, penetration testing, security architecture changes etc.)

 While you may be paying $0.023 per TB of data, that number may pale in comparison to the direct and indirect costs above.
-Worse, this investment may be for content that you do not even need to keep and which, in its keeping, could cause your organization harm.
+Even worse, this investment may going toward the management of content that you don’t even need (or want) to keep and which if retained, could cause your organization harm.

 Overcoming the fear of hitting delete